rphlbrc/Hotelling-Location/README.md

 Hotelling-Location
 ==================

-A simple simulator for Hotelling's Location game
+A simple simulator for Hotelling's Location game.